hilfritz/ottawa-airbnb-cluster-analysis/README.md

 ## Author
 Hilfritz Camallere
-Prepared as part of a Data Analytics project to demonstrate clustering and visualization skills for data analysis.
+A simple project to showcase Exploratory Data Analysis and to demonstrate use of K-Means clustering identify datapoints sharing similar features and group them into clusters.